Edit

 To run this script successfully for each subscription, the account you use needs permissions that allow it to:

-Discover and list resources (including virtual machines, storage accounts, APIM services, Cosmos DB accounts, etc.).
+• Discover and list resources (including virtual machines, storage accounts, APIM services, Cosmos DB accounts, and other resources).

 Recommended built-in role: